So Business List. Software QA Checklist

 Any software product can be tested, be it operating systems, desktop applications or website quality assurance.
 However, these days, website QA testing is one of the most common QA teams' jobs.
 It's also usually accompanied by the mobile devices' QA process, as they tend to be an important source of visitors.

 Long-time readers may remember the first post.
 It mentioned that, like any tool, every list has a purpose.
-This is especially true for QA checklists.
+This is especially true for software testing checklist.

 The main purpose of a checklist is to ensure you don't forget to check everything you planned.